-The exercise nose to flank is an exercise in which we teach the horse to yield to physical aids (= yielding to direct pressure) on the side of the head.
-In this exercise, we ask the horse to move his/her nose towards the flank using subtle pressure.
+The exercise ‘nose to flank’ is an exercise where we teach the horse to yield to physical aids on the side of the head.
+In this exercise, we ask the horse to move his nose towards the flank using subtle pressure.

 Goal of the exercise

-- Teaching the horse the concept of ‘yielding to physical aids,’ so the horse learns to go along with physical (direct) pressure instead of fighting it.
-The more places on the horse’s body on which you teach this, the better the horse will understand the yielding.
+- Teaching the horse the concept of ‘yielding to physical aids,’ so that he learns to go along with direct pressure instead of fighting it.
+The more places on the horse’s body that you can teach this, the better the horse will understand yielding.

 - It is a good stretching exercise.